nkirby/node-bitlyapi/README.md

 	b) Or, inversely, that I know more or less about JavaScript, CoffeeScript or whatever else script is coming up next.
 	c) That Bitly approves, condones, supports or even acknowledge this project.

 Feel free to use this to make great NodeJS apps using Bitly's API.
-This project has no affiliation with Bitly, and your usage of their API is subject to their terms and conditions.
+Your usage of their API is subject to their terms and conditions.
 Don't be a jackass, or a spammer...or a jackass spammer.